The Greatest Gift You Can Give Your Family Is A Healthy You

 Addressing the Root Cause of Alzheimer’s Disease

 While polygenic risk scoring provides a unique platform to discuss evidence-based preventive recommendations and strives to motivate sustainable lifestyle change, truly personalized medicine requires much more.
-Addressing the root causes of late-onset Alzheimer’s disease must also include a thorough review of your medical history, physical fitness, laboratory biomarkers as well as important evaluation of dietary and lifestyle factors known to interact with those “at-risk” genes.
+Addressing the root causes of late-onset Alzheimer’s disease must also include a thorough review of your medical history, physical fitness, microbiome, laboratory biomarkers as well as important evaluation of dietary and lifestyle factors known to interact with those “at-risk” genes.